 When Moskalyk first got into the business, he felt flag organizations offered entrepreneurs advantages over being an independent, such as namebrand recognition and management support.
-While this holds true, through research he found that independent distributors have less overhead and lower purchasing costs.
+While this remains true, through research he found that independent distributors have less overhead and lower purchasing costs.

 Moskalyk also realized that the flags have some proprietary tools that independents can’t sell.
 Proprietary tools account for 20 percent of the total.
 To offset this advantage, he could offer lower prices on some tools.
 After weighing the options, in 2010, he decided to get back into tool sales as an independent.